HGVSnomenclature/VarNomen/_bg-material/refseq.md

 *	when, based on a genomic reference sequence, variants are reported using a "r." prefix, the transcript variant used should be indicated
 	*	for LRG_'s the annotated "**transcript variant 1**" is described as "**<font color="red">t1</font>**", e.g. LRG_199**<font color="red">t1</font>**:r.11u>g
 *	nucleotide numbering for a RNA reference sequencing follows that of the associated coding or non-coding DNA reference sequence; nucleotide r.123 relates to c.123 or n.123.
+* 	the reference sequence inclides the entire transcript, excluding the poly A-tail.

 <a name="proteinp"></a>